telerik/xaml-docs/controls/radmap/features/information-layer/sql-geospatial-data.md

 	End Class
 {{endregion}}

->tip You may review our demo with source code - Wkt Reader that loads the sample data from collection of Wkt based data.
+>tip In our {% if site.site_name == 'Silverlight' %}[SDK examples repository](https://github.com/telerik/xaml-sdk/tree/master/Map/Silverlight/SQLGeospatialData){% else %}[SDK examples repository](https://github.com/telerik/xaml-sdk/tree/master/Map/WPF/SQLGeospatialData){% endif %} you can find a runnable example showing how to define a Wkt reader that loads sample data from a collection of Wkt based objects.